 But you may realize that especially since marketing went digital, it has become a far more analytical discipline.
 One that an accountant should feel especially at home in.

 Those accountants who are still curmudgeonly avoiding marketing efforts in favor of good old fashioned word of mouth are simply your opportunity.

-A quick Google search will turn up accountants with websites from the 90’s and no digital marketing strategy, yet somehow they persist.
+A quick Google search will turn up accountants with websites from the 90’s who know nothing about marketing for accounting, yet somehow they persist.
 The competitive landscape of marketing for accounting is barren.
 And that means that if you’re one of the few who have their eyes set on growing their practice, the prize is yours for the taking.